+Results and Discussion

+Influence of deep energy-level impurity on solar cell properties

-metal impurities in Si with Siemens method are higher.
-The metal impurities (Fe, Cu, and Ni) lead to a decrease of minority carrier lifetime, reducing the light-generated current.
-In AFORS-HET, defects can be deliberately added to c-Si for simulating the impact of metal impurities on solar cell properties.
-In this work, only Fe and Cu are considered to be the two main metal impurities.
-Due to the directional solidification of Fe residue, electron beam processing with copper electrodes may be introduced.
-The energy levels of Fe and Cu in Si are 0.4 eV and 0.24 eV, respectively.
-The electron capture cross-sections for Fe and Cu are 4.5 × 10−14 cm−2 and 1 × 10−14 cm−2, respectively [10].
-The hole capture cross-sections for Fe and Cu are 6.91 × 10−17 cm−2 and 1.8 × 10−17 cm−2, respectively.
-First, we only consider Fe impurity and set the concentration range to be 1 × 1010 cm−3 ∼1 × 1015 cm−3.
-The solar cell properties are shown in Figure 3(a).
-From Figure 3(a), the results indicate that the density of defect states should be less than 1012 cm−3 in order to obtain a good performance.
-However, when Dit > 1012 cm−3, cell properties are seriously affected by defect state.
-The conversion efficiency drops below 20%.
-Meanwhile, short-circuit current density (𝐽sc) and open-circuit voltage (𝑉oc) both decrease.
-When Fe impurity concentration level increases up to 1015 cm−3, 𝑉oc decreases to 468 mv and 𝐽sc 2 drops to 24.21 mA/cm .
-The conversion efficiency is only 8.07%.
-Figure 3(b) shows the simulation results when both Fe and Cu impurities exist.
-During the simulation, Fe impurity level was fixed to be 1012 cm−3, while the concentration of Cu impurity varied within 1 × 1010 cm−3∼1 × 1015 cm−3.
-From the simulation results, we can see that when Cu concentration is over 1012 cm−3, the conversion efficiency (𝜂) decreases less than 20%.
-The cell performance gets worse with the increase of Cu impurity concentration.
-In combination with the data from Figures 3(a) and 3(b), it can be seen that the effects of multiple impurities are added to each other.
-The main impurities in metallurgical Si material are Fe and Cu.
-The measured Fe and Cu concentrations are 2.6 × 1012 cm−3 and 6.5 × 1011 cm−3 by glow discharge mass spectrometry (GDMS), respectively.
-Inputting the measured impurity data into AFORS-HET software, we obtained the simulated 𝑉oc ∼ 2 684.1 mV, 𝐽sc ∼ 39.89 mA/cm , fill factor (FF) ∼ 75.08%, and 𝜂 ∼ 19.58%.
+Si purification by metallurgical methods can be realized through gas blowing, slagging boron removal, phosphorus removal by electron beam refining, acid leaching, and unidirectional removal of solidification metals.
+The repeated processes were applied to remove the metal impurities in Si and meet the requirements for SOG.
+However, the metal impurities in the Siemens Si were higher.
+The presence of metal impurities (Fe, Cu, and Ni impurities) decrease the minority-carrier lifetime and reduce the light-generated current.
+In the AFORS-HET simulations, defects can be deliberately added to c-Si for simulating the impact of metal impurities on the solar cell properties.
+In this work, only Fe and Cu were considered to be the main metal impurities.
+Owing to the directional solidification of the Fe residues, electron beam processing with copper electrodes can be introduced.
+The Fe and Cu energy levels in Si were 0.4 and 0.24 eV, respectively.
+The electron capture cross-sections for Fe and Cu were 4.5 × 10−14 and 1 × 10−14 cm−2, respectively,10 while the hole capture cross-sections for Fe and Cu were 6.91 × 10−17 and 1.8 × 10−17 cm−2, respectively.
+First, we considered only the Fe impurities and set the concentration range as 1 × 1010–1 × 1015 cm−3.
+The variation in the solar cell properties as a function of the defect density is shown in Figure 3(a).
+It is evident that the density of defect states should be less than 1012 cm−3 to achieve a good performance.
+When it is higher than 1012 cm−3, the cell properties are drastically affected by the defect density, and the conversion efficiency drops below 20%.
+Meanwhile, the short-circuit current density (𝐽sc) and open-circuit voltage (𝑉oc) decrease.
+For instance, when the Fe impurities increase up to 1015 cm−3, 𝑉oc decreases to 468 mV, 𝐽sc 2 drops to 24.21 mA/cm, and the conversion efficiency is only 8.07%.
+Figure 3(b) shows the simulation results in the presence of both the Fe and Cu impurities.
+During the simulation, the concentration of the Fe impurity was fixed at 1012 cm−3, while the concentration of the Cu impurity was varied from 1 × 1010 to 1 × 1015 cm−3.
+Consequently, when the Cu concentration was higher than 1012 cm−3, the conversion efficiency (𝜂) dropped to less than 20%.
+The cell performance deteriorated with increasing concentrations of Cu impurities.
+The data in Figures 3(a) and 3(b) suggest that the effects of an individual impurity are added to each other when there are multiple impurities.
+The main impurities in the metallurgical Si material are Fe and Cu.
+In the present study, the Fe and Cu concentrations measured by glow discharge mass spectrometry (GDMS) were 2.6 × 1012 and 6.5 × 1011 cm−3, respectively.
+Using the measured impurity data as inputs in the AFORS-HET software, the simulated 𝑉oc, 𝐽sc, fill factor (FF), and 𝜂 were determined to be ~2 684.1 mV, ∼ 39.89 mA/cm , ∼ 75.08%, and ∼ 19.58%, respectively.